 Everything that you can download here will come with pre-calculated per-track replay gain (using Winamp), album art embedded into the tracks themselves (handy if you only want a few songs in one giant folder), proper tags and order... to the best of my ability.

-The FLAC files are always using the maximum compression level available, and the MP3 files are encoded using VBR1—no 320 kbps CBR silliness here!
+The FLAC files are always using the maximum compression level available.
+AAC files are encoded using at 224-256 kbps constrained VBR with the Apple AAC encoder (the best-rated in that range).
+And MP3 files are encoded at the VBR1 preset; no 320 kbps CBR silliness here!

 Great single-player adventure into an alien outlandish universe.